patrick-llgc/Learning-Deep-Learning/paper_notes/intentnet.md

 The concatenation of images may introduce more compuation than LSTM, but itself does not preclude real-time performance.
 [Fast and Furious](faf.md) also uses concatenation of input and achieves real-time performance.

+IntentNet somewhat inspired [MultiPath](multipath.md) but IntentNet's loss only predict one path instead of one path per intent, making IntentNet unsuitable for multimodal prediction.

 #### Key ideas
 - Map info rendered as 17-channel binary BEV map.
 - Architecture: Late fusion of map and lidar (first 3 blocks split, with the last block concatenated)